lukeshephard/little-man-computer/README.md

 # LMC (Little Man Computer)
 ### https://little-man-computer.shephardluke.co.uk/
 ### 2023 A Level Computer Science NEA (Result A*)

+### See the [first release](https://github.com/ShephardLuke/little-man-computer/releases/tag/v1.0.0) for A Level version, as there have been some minor updates since then.

 Made using [p5.js](https://p5js.org/)

 Type code into the big textarea, press assemble to turn the words into numeric codes and then press run to watch the program run with animations showing the [Fetch-Decode-Execute](https://en.wikipedia.org/wiki/Instruction_cycle) cycle step by step.